 As you can see from the example below, my diet was lacking in vitamin B5.
 The Oracle suggested that I add mushrooms to my diet in order to meet 100% of the DRI for this vitamin.
 (Note that vitamin D is still low in my diet since this nutrient is not commonly found in foods.)

-Remember to head on over to https://cronometer.com to create a free account and start getting more information to power your diet today!
+Remember to head on over to https://cronometer.com to create a free account and start getting more information to power your, and your little one’s diet today!